 West Coast Swing incorporates many forms of swing including the Lindy, Shag, Whip and Push.
 Versatile dancers, eager to display their talent, are continually innovating new and interesting movement in swing.

 After nearly five decades, Western Swing has endured the test of time, and as with the Eastern Swing, it is possible to dance in a relatively small area.
 The West Coast Swing is danced in place in a slot.
 Its slower tempo allows for freer rhythmic interpretations using single, double, triple and various other syncopated rhythms.
 A relaxed, sometimes shuffling movement and upright position are characteristic.
 Occasional use of hip movements and or push style is also used to enhance the style of the dance.
-Step into a Fred Astaire Dance Studio near you, and get started today!
+Step in to Fred Astaire Dance Studios, and get started today!
 And be sure to ask about our special Introductory Offer for new students.